AdguardTeam/AdguardAssistant/DEPLOYMENT.md

 ## Deployment Model

 The assistant has no long-running production server.
-Production consists of static userscript files published to `userscripts.adtidy.org`, the `@adguard/assistant` package on npmjs, and the `dist/` embedded builds committed to this repository.
+Production consists of static userscript files published to `userscripts.adtidy.org` and the `@adguard/assistant` package on npmjs.

 Deployment is handled by GitHub Actions: